-The Chippewa (now more commonly known as the Ojibwa) were one of the most populous and widely distributed indigenous peoples of North America.
-Indeed, some have estimated they were the largest and most important tribe north of Mexico.
-By 1800 the Ojibwa were living in Ontario, Manitoba, Saskatchewan, Michigan, Minnesota, North Dakota, Illinois, Indiana and Ohio.
+The Chippewa, more commonly known today as the Ojibwa, were among the most populous and widely distributed Indigenous peoples of North America.
+Some scholars have even estimated that they were the largest and most influential tribe north of Mexico.
+By 1800, the Ojibwa inhabited vast regions across Ontario, Manitoba, Saskatchewan, Michigan, Minnesota, North Dakota, Illinois, Indiana, and Ohio.

-Edwin James first encountered the Chippewa when he was serving as a physician in the United States Army in various frontier outposts in the Great Lakes region.
-There he met John Tanner, the son of a Kentucky pioneer family.
+Edwin James, serving as a physician with the United States Army at various frontier outposts in the Great Lakes region, first encountered the Chippewa during his military service.
+It was there that he met John Tanner, the son of a Kentucky pioneer family.
 Tanner had been captured as a boy during an Ojibwa raid.
-But after living two years in an Ojibwa village, he was given to a woman of the Ottawa tribe who accepted him as a son.
-Because of his fluency in both English and Chippewa, Tanner was recruited to work for the U.S. government as an interpreter.
+After spending two years in an Ojibwa village, he was adopted by a woman of the Ottawa tribe who raised him as her own.
+Tanner’s fluency in both English and Chippewa later led to his employment as an interpreter for the U.S. government.

-This copy is autographed on the inside front cover: Propriete de Mr. Bonduel.
-This is the signature of Belgian missionary Father Florimond Joseph Bonduel (1799-1861).
-Between 1830 and 1860, Bonduel founded missions and parishes in the Wisconsin, Michigan and Minnesota territories.
-In the 1830’s he spent several years working among the Menomini, a Chippewa speaking tribe in the Wisconsin territory.
+This particular copy bears an autograph on the inside front cover: Propriété de Mr. Bonduel.
+This signature belongs to Belgian missionary Father Florimond Joseph Bonduel (1799–1861).
+Between 1830 and 1860, Father Bonduel founded missions and parishes throughout the Wisconsin, Michigan, and Minnesota territories.
+In the 1830s, he spent several years ministering among the Menomini, a Chippewa-speaking tribe in what was then the Wisconsin Territory.

-There is a connection between Bonduel and one of the translators of this Chippewa Testament.
-John Tanner’s daughter Martha, whose mother was of the Ottawa tribe, got to know Bonduel when she was one of his parishioners at his mission on Mackinac Island, Michigan.
-Later in a letter to Bonduel she expressed her great admiration for the priest.
+There is a notable connection between Father Bonduel and one of the translators of this Chippewa Testament.
+Martha Tanner, daughter of John Tanner and an Ottawa mother, came to know Father Bonduel as a parishioner at his mission on Mackinac Island, Michigan.
+In a later letter, she expressed deep admiration for him and his ministry.

 Notes by Rev. Lawrence B. Porter, Professor Emeritus of Systematic Theology